Exemptions - Info & Forms

 This is the deadline for filing applications with your local assessor for exemptions including the most commonly used exemptions such as the Agricultural, Veterans, STAR and Enhanced STAR.

-Enhanced STAR applicants must give the assessor their adjusted income from 2016 prior to March 1st.
-In most towns the deadline is March 1st.
+- Deadline is March 1st: In most towns.
 Always check with your assessor to see what the date is in your town.

 See instructions for the Application for the Partial Real Property Tax Exemption for Senior Citizens Exemption